 The hormonal changes affect your preferences over the foods you consume as well.
 You may start liking or disliking certain food items, flavors or smells.
-Common food cravings are chocolates, sweets, salty food, spicy food, citric food, coffee, ice and ice cream.
-There is no well-defined explanation for the food cravings, but it is thought to be a sign of nutritional deficiency of the mother.
+Common food cravings are chocolates, sweets, salty food, spicy food, citric food, coffee, ice, and ice cream.
+There is no well-defined explanation for food cravings, but it is thought to be a sign of nutritional deficiency in the mother.
 Since the demand for the nutrients like minerals and vitamins is high during pregnancy, the craving for specific foods set in.
 Meanwhile, the female reproductive hormones estrogen and progesterone are linked to these carvings by influencing the brain.

-On the other hand, you may also start disliking or developing an aversion towards certain food items or smells.
+On the other hand, you may also start disliking or developing an aversion toward certain food items or smells.
 The good news is that this may not last for the whole duration of your pregnancy!

 Testing 13 DPO

 Since it’s introduction in 1976, home pregnancy tests are the most common diagnostic method for pregnancy (R).
 These kits use antibodies to detect the presence of hCG in the urine.
 These pregnancy test kits are freely available over the counter and reliably used worldwide.
 Even though the package insert claim ‘over 99%’ of accuracy, they have not been tested in independent studies.

 How sensitive are the tests? – Since the sensitivity of the pregnancy test kits varies, always read the information leaflet that comes with the test kit.